Highhays (archaeological site)

-Highhays is a townland and the location of a 14th-century Medieval pottery site.
-It was discovered during in 2006 during excavations led by the late Emma Devine and Cóilín Ó Drisceoil.
-The excavations revealed a previously unknown suburb of Kilkenny which seemed to be the location of an industrial site dedicated to pottery.
+Highhays is a townland and the location of a 14th-century medieval pottery site in Kilkenny, Ireland.

+The pottery was discovered in 2006 during excavations led by the late Emma Devine and Cóilín Ó Drisceoil.
+The excavations revealed a previously unknown suburb of Kilkenny which appeared to be the location of an industrial site dedicated to pottery.
 Amongst the 9,000 finds were a firing kiln, sherds of pottery, a ring-brooch, an ear scoop and decorated buckles.
 The type of pottery produced there has since been attributed the name Highhays Ware.
-It is found throughout Kilkenny city as well as other towns and castle sites in the Southeast of Ireland along the River Nore and River Barrow.
+It is found throughout Kilkenny city as well as other towns and castle sites in the southeast of Ireland, along the Rivers Nore and Barrow.

 The 2022 publication "Highhays, Kilkenny: A Medieval Pottery Production Centre in South-East Ireland" describes the excavation and finds in much detail.